 - 152mm (6 inches)

+Not sure how to measure a tubular latch?
 This refers to the distance from the edge of the latch to the centre of the spindle hole.
 Each size of tubular latch listed above has an industry standard backset (+ or - 1mm).

 - 64mm (2.5") case size = 45mm backset